-This expression describes a different picture from S{\'{a}}nchez-Portal \textit{et al}., Chen \textit{et al}. (eqn.~\ref{eq:CGH's spillage}) and Lin \textit{et al}. (eqn.\ref{eq:LRH's spillage}): eqn.~\ref{eq:generalized-spillage} corresponds to the trace of any arbitrary operator $\hat{O}$ in the residual space spanned by $\{(1-\hat{P}_\mathbf{k})|\psi_{n\mathbf{k}}^\mathrm{NSW}\rangle\}$. $\{|\psi_{n\mathbf{k}}^\mathrm{NSW}\rangle\}$ is some set of vectors in space spanned by NSWs, and the subspace spanned by contracted NSWs (NAOs) is found by minimizing the residual information defined by a given operator as much as possible.
-In this paper, $\{|\psi_{n\mathbf{k}}^\mathrm{NSW}\rangle\}$ is taken to be the occupied bands optionally plus a subset of unoccupied bands, and $\hat{O}$ is taken to be the kinetic operator $\hat{p}^2$.
-Comparatively, if $|\psi_{n\mathbf{k}}\rangle$ is taken to be the reference states with PW basis, substituting $\hat{O}$ with the overlap $\hat{S}$ or overlap plus kinetic operator $\hat{S}+\hat{T}$ will reduce eqn.~\ref{eq:generalized-spillage} to eqn.~\ref{eq:CGH's spillage} or eqn.~\ref{eq:LRH's spillage}, respectively.
-Given that the space spanned by TSWs or NSWs is not strictly the subspace of PWs because of the real-space truncation on Bessel functions at $r_\mathrm{c}$, minimizing spillage defines a fitting problem instead.
+This formulation depicts a distinct framework from those of S{\'{a}}nchez-Portal \textit{et al}., Chen \textit{et al}.
+(Eq.~\ref{eq:CGH's spillage}) and Lin \textit{et al}.
+(Eq.~\ref{eq:LRH's spillage}).
+Specifically, Eq.~\ref{eq:generalized-spillage} corresponds to the trace of a general operator $\hat{O}$ evaluated in the residual subspace spanned by $\{(1-\hat{P}_\mathbf{k})|\psi_{n\mathbf{k}}^\mathrm{NSW}\rangle\}$.
+Here, $\{|\psi_{n\mathbf{k}}^\mathrm{NSW}\rangle\}$ denotes a set of vectors residing in the space spanned by NSWs, and the subspace spanned by the contracted NSWs (i.e., NAOs) is determined by minimizing as much as possible the residual information defined by the chosen operator. }

+\MC{ In this work, $\{|\psi_{n\mathbf{k}}^\mathrm{NSW}\rangle\}$ is chosen as the occupied bands, optionally augmented by a subset of unoccupied bands, while $\hat{O}$ is set to the kinetic operator $\hat{p}^2$.
+In contrast, if $|\psi_{n\mathbf{k}}\rangle$ denotes the reference states computed with a plane-wave basis, replacing $\hat{O}$ with the overlap operator $\hat{S}$ or the sum of the overlap and kinetic operators $\hat{S}+\hat{T}$ reduces Eq.~\ref{eq:generalized-spillage} to Eq.~\ref{eq:CGH's spillage} or Eq.~\ref{eq:LRH's spillage}, respectively.
+Since the space spanned by TSWs or NSWs is not strictly a subspace of plane waves due to the real-space truncation of Bessel functions at $r_\mathrm{c}$, minimizing the spillage defines a fitting-type problem. }